bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_CRLB.md

 ---

 ## Summary and Conclusion
-In this module, we derived the CRLB for unbiased estimator.
+In this module, we derived the CRLB for unbiased estimators.
 The CRLB provides a lower bound on the variance for any unbiased estimator.
-The derivation of the CRLB is based on the Cauchy-Schwarz inequality which provides a constraint for equality.
-This equality constraint can be used to find an efficient estimator, if it exists.
-If this constraint is not fulfilled, we have to find other tools ways to find a MVUE.
-A popular estimator which is closely related to the CRLB is the maximu likelihood estimator which will be subject of the next module.
+The derivation of the CRLB is based on the Cauchy-Schwarz inequality, which provides a constraint for equality.
+This equality constraint can be used to find an efficient estimator.
+If this constraint is not fulfilled, we have to find other tools ways to find an MVUE.
+A popular estimator closely related to the CRLB is the maximum likelihood estimator, the subject of the next module.